Pajasali hall, max. 52

 The Pajasali hall is a light and peaceful conference room situated on the ground floor of the Pirunkirkko banquet hall.
 The entrance is through the sea-side door.
 The vaulted ceiling and the walls of the conference room have been painted white and the room has a varnished wooden floor.

-- The lease period for conference facilities is in half day bookings 8 a.m. to 1 p.m. or 3 p.m. to 8 p.m. and in whole day bookings 8 a.m. to 8 p.m.
+- The lease period for conference facilities is in half day bookings from 8 a.m. to 1 p.m. or from 3 p.m. to 8 p.m. and in whole day bookings from 8 a.m. to 8 p.m.

 - Maximum capacity: 52 people

 - Facilities: vaulted conference room, Tynnyrintekijä meeting room, lobby, kitchenette, toilet facilities

 - Furniture: lecture desks for 52 people, group work and service desks, furniture in the Tynnyrintekijä meeting room

 - Equipment: screen, data projector, internet connection, amplifier, DVD player, microphone, loudspeakers, flipcharts

 - Please note!
 The conference room is not suitable for people with mobility difficulties.

 The Pajasali conference room is equipped with modern furniture and conference equipment.
 The hall is divided by two impressive vault pillars, under which 52 people can be seated at tables arranged in lecture style.
 Without the tables, the room can be furnished for 80 people.